-MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204
+1120 SW 5th Ave, Suite 613, Portland, OR 97204

-What are the goals of this rulemaking?
+What were the goals of this rulemaking?

 The City of Portland is committed to effective, efficient, and equitable service delivery.
 The Treebate Program provides a one-time utility bill credit for tree planting in residential yards.
-The proposed changes to ENB-4.23 will make it easier for Portland residents to qualify for Treebate credit and will make the Treebate Program more straightforward to administer.
-The proposed changes will slightly increase the incentive to plant trees, decrease the size of tree that must be planted to qualify for the Treebate credit, create a new category of trees eligible for credit (fruit trees), and establish a minimum tree width to decrease the number of applications for ineligible shrubs.
+The changes to ENB-4.23 will make it easier for Portland residents to qualify for Treebate credit and will make the Treebate Program more straightforward to administer.
+The changes will slightly increase the incentive to plant trees, decrease the size of tree that must be planted to qualify for the Treebate credit, create a new category of trees eligible for credit (fruit trees), and establish a minimum tree width to decrease the number of applications for ineligible shrubs.

-How do I submit comments on this rulemaking?
+Were comments submitted on this rulemaking?

 No comments were submitted during the 30-day public comment period, and a hearing was not requested.
 The new administrative rules were adopted on June 25, 2018.
 The new rules are identical to those proposed during the comment period.
 The complete administrative rules for Treebate will be available on the Portland Policy Documents website in August.
 The rules may be viewed here temporarily.